 Drafting a Trust for Minor Children

-A trust allows you to name a successor trustee, someone who will step into your shoes after you’re gone and manage the money for your child until they reach an age you believe is appropriate for full control.
+A trust also allows you to name a successor trustee, someone who will step into your shoes after you’re gone and manage the money for your child until they reach an age you believe is appropriate for full control.

 There are two common approaches for how and when your child receives the funds: